philferriere/dlwin/README.md

-GPU-accelerated Tensorflow or Theano & Keras on Windows 10 native
+GPU-accelerated Keras with Tensorflow or Theano on Windows 10 native
 ===================================================

 **>> LAST UPDATED MAY, 2017 <<**